Denniskaranja2023/BetterCare_Hospital_admissions/ReadMe.md

 By Dennis Karanja
 ## Description
-Better care is a CLI application that is designed to be used by hospital staff to manage patient admission data.
+Better_Care is a CLI application that is designed to be used by hospital staff to manage patient admission data.
 Admission officers can login and admit a patient by assigning them a ward, a bed,a doctor and nurse.
 They may also add or remove nurses, doctors or wards from the database.
 A doctor can login, view the condition of patients assigned and make prescriptions for the attention of nurses.
 A nurse can login, update the condition of patients for the attention of doctors and view any prescriptions made by doctors so as to action them.
 ## How to setup
 1. Clone this repository into your gadget, through your terminal